Eshku/Event-Emitter/readme.md

 - Listeners listening
 - Listeners can stop listening
 - Listeners can listen only once
-- Works with anonymous functions (can access listener by it's ID)
+- Works with both anonymous and named functions, declarations and expressions.
-- Should work with named functions (although not tested)

 ## Usage